TelesphorosGames/MP_Course/README.md

 # MP_Course
-Created following the UE5 Multiplayer Course by Stephen Ulibarri.
+Created by TELESPHOROS GAMES, following the UE5 Multiplayer Course by Stephen Ulibarri.